 How does it spread?

-Like the cold and the flu, it's spread through the air by coughing and sneezing.
-It's also spread through close contact, like shaking hands.
-Experts think that symptoms can appear within 2 to 14 days of being exposed to the virus.
+Experts think that symptoms can start within 2 to 14 days of coming in contact with the virus.
 So far, 5 to 7 days seems to be the norm.

 How is coronavirus treated?

-- Use a humidifier or take a hot shower to help with a sore throat and cough
+- Use a humidifier or take a hot shower to help with sore throat and cough